 Under the Network Referrals tab, you will get an idea of how social media visitors are behaving and interacting on your site.
 This report allows you to see the total number of pageviews viewed by a social media visitor from each social network.
 It also tells you the average time a visitor stayed on your site and how many pages per session they visited.
 The two graphs display visits to the site from social media and the overall traffic from every source.
 Here you can determine if there’s been a spike in traffic from something possibly going viral from a social media post, thus causing a lift in overall traffic for that particular day.
-If you find that a particular topic continually generates a lot of traffic to your site, then be sure to keep note of that and use it for later posts.
+If you find that a particular topic continually generates a lot of traffic to your site, then be sure to keep a note of that and use it for later posts.
 If you want to drill down even further and figure out which particular pages are sending the most visits from social media, then view the Landing Pages report.
-These are the pages that led visitors to a page on your site from a mention on social media including a post or within the description of the social media page.
-Identifying these pages can be helpful in determining which links you should post on social media that would likely yield a conversion.
-Another important metric to analyze are Trackbacks.
+These are the pages that led visitors to a page on your site from a mention on social media.
+This includes a post or within the description of the social media page.
+Identifying these pages can help determine which links you should post on social media that would likely yield a conversion.
+Another important metric to analyze is Trackbacks.
 The Trackback report shows which sites are linking to your content.
-This is helpful in reaching out to users linking to you.
+This helps reach out to users linking to you.

-Now that we’ve identified the 3 essential social media metrics that every hotelier should be analyzing on Google Analytics, it is time to set up goals on Google Analytics so that you can start measuring the conversions that have resulted from your social media campaign.
+We’ve identified the three essential social media metrics that every hotelier should be analyzing on Google Analytics.
+It is time to set up goals on Google Analytics so that you can start measuring the conversions that have resulted from your social media campaign.
 Stay tuned for a how-to-guide on defining and setting up goals on Google Analytics.